Right Arrow

 The real cost of inefficient changeovers in manufacturing

-The financial implications are staggering.
+The financial implications are substantial.
 A changeover that extends from 30 minutes to 90 minutes during the night shift can represent $240,000 in lost productivity, as every minute of downtime costs approximately $4,000 for large plants (Source: McKinsey).
 Multiply this across dozens of changeovers weekly, and the annual impact reaches millions in lost revenue.

 Beyond direct costs, inefficient changeovers create ripple effects throughout the operation: